Kernel Two-Sample Tests for Manifold Data

-We characterize the finite-sample significance level and the power of the kernel two-sample test and show that the properties are only affected by the intrinsic dimensionality $d$ rather than the ambient dimensionality $m$.
+Our finite-sample analysis shows that the properties of the kernel test are only affected by the intrinsic dimensionality $d$ rather than the ambient dimensionality $m$.
 In our result, the definitions of the quantities $d$, $\Delta_2$ and $\beta$ are all intrinsic to the manifold geometry (see more in Section \ref{subsec:manifold-basic}), while any characterization through kernel spectrum would be non-intrinsic at finite kernel bandwidth.

 Our result indicates that kernel tests can avoid the curse of dimensionality for manifold data, which is consistent with a similar result for kernel density estimation in \cite{ozakin2009submanifold}.
 When the kernel is positive semi-definite (PSD), the kernel test we study equals the RKHS kernel MMD statistic \cite{gretton2012kernel}.
-However, our analysis covers non-PSD kernels, where the only requirement for the kernel function is regularity, decay, and positivity, as stated in Assumption \ref{assump:h-C1}.
+However, our analysis also covers non-PSD kernels, where the technical requirement for the kernel function is regularity, decay, and positivity, as stated in Assumption \ref{assump:h-C1}.
+Our theory suggests that a larger class of kernel tests that is MMD-like but more general than MMD can have test power.
+This opens the possibility of constructing more general kernels for testing problems in practice.
 In Section \ref{subsec:exp-nonPSD}, we provide experimental evidence demonstrating the testing power with non-PSD kernels.